2007, New South Wales

-Earlier in her career, Lyma worked at the Federal Attorney-General’s Department, both in Criminal Justice Division, in the area of international transfer of prisoners, dealing with prisoner case work and bilateral treaties, and in Civil Justice Division (Human Rights Branch), scrutinising bills and providing legal and policy advice on domestic human rights and anti-discrimination matters, leading up to the federal National Consultation on Human Rights (2008/2009).
+Earlier in her career, Lyma worked at the Federal Attorney-General’s Department, both in Criminal Justice Division, in the area of international transfer of prisoners, dealing with prisoner case work and bilateral treaties, and in Civil Justice Division (Human Rights Branch), scrutinising bills and providing legal and policy advice on domestic human rights and anti-discrimination matters, in the lead up to the 2009 federal National Consultation on Human Rights.
 Lyma also worked at the Department of Immigration and Citizenship and the Office of the Queensland Director of Public Prosecutions, and undertook an international clerkship in the litigation department of leading Singaporean law firm, Drew & Napier LLP.

 Lyma is one of 45 nominated Australian women lawyers whose oral history is recorded in the national archives in the “Trailblazing Women Lawyers Project”, particularly for her work as International Civil Party Counsel at the Extraordinary Chambers in the Courts of Cambodia (‘ECCC’ or Khmer Rouge Tribunal).
 Since 2009, Lyma has provided pro bono legal services for over 100 victims of the Khmer Rouge regime, including foreign nationals, members of the Cambodian diaspora world-wide, as well as ethnic minority victims in the Tribunal’s historical genocide case.